YanHuang1994/House-loan-prediction/README.md

 Methodology

-1. Data Acquisition & Description:
+1. Data information & exploration:
 In this phase, we will collect and import the HMDA dataset, followed by a comprehensive description of each attribute within the data.
 This includes understanding the variables related to loan applicants, loan characteristics, property details, and loan outcomes.
 The main objective is to develop a thorough familiarity with the data, including its structure, coverage, and potential limitations that could impact the analysis.

 2. Data Pre-processing: